-Its purpose is to provide an intensive and exciting induction programme to Year 7 students and to highlight links between Geography and History from the outset.
+This project provides an intensive and exciting induction programme to new secondary school students and to highlight links between Geography and History from the outset.

 The first part of the History Mystery consists of a roleplay element led by the teacher, usually involving some props.
 This is deliberately designed to pique the curiosity of the students.
 The role card for the iceman mystery looks like this: